Daniel-Diaz/HaTeX/README.md

 ## Travis automatic build

-For every code push to the GitHub repository, an automatic build checks that the library compiles with several versions of GHC (7.4, 7.6, and 7.8) and that all tests pass.
+For every code push to the GitHub repository, an automatic build checks that the library compiles with several versions of GHC (check [.travis.yml](https://github.com/Daniel-Diaz/HaTeX/blob/master/.travis.yml) for the complete list of versions) and that all tests pass.
 This label indicates the result of the last automatic build.

 [![Build Status](https://travis-ci.org/Daniel-Diaz/HaTeX.png?branch=master)](https://travis-ci.org/Daniel-Diaz/HaTeX)

 Currently, automatic builds are only running under Linux.
-We hope Travis will support other systems in the future.